Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Numerical continuation of solutions on perturbed tori

+Note that the branches~$\gamma_0$ and~$\gamma_{\pi}$ both become stable at (numerically) the same value~$\delta=\delta^*\approx 0.3152$, from which a secondary branch of periodic orbits emanates on each primary branch $\gamma_{0}, \gamma_{\pi}$.
 The secondary bifurcations are shown in detail in Panel~(b) of \fref{fig:pobranches_sdd}.
 Each of these secondary branches forms an isola of periodic orbits, and can be thought of as two secondary branches emanating from the main branch at~$\delta^*$, that collide at the point~$\mathsf{SN}_3$.
 The two secondary branches forming each isola undergo exactly the same bifurcations at (numerically) exactly the same parameter values: both (secondary) branches pass through a saddle-node~($\mathsf{SN}_{1,5}$), torus~($\mathsf{T}_{1,2}$) and another saddle-node bifurcation~($\mathsf{SN}_{2,4}$) before colliding on~$\mathsf{SN}_3$.
-This suggests that the secondary branches arise from a pitchfork bifurcation whose symmetries are not present in the projection used in \fref{fig:pobranches_sdd}.
+This suggests that the secondary branches arise from a pitchfork{-like} bifurcation whose symmetries are not present in the projection used in \fref{fig:pobranches_sdd}.
 This bifurcation must be transverse to the perturbed torus~$\SDD$ (if it still exists), since all the Floquet multipliers of the corresponding periodic orbits are stable after the bifurcation.
-The secondary branches arising from this bifurcation cross the branch~$\gamma_{\frac{3\pi}{2}}$, indicating that a torus breakdown has likely happened for smaller values of~$\delta$.
+This suggests that the pitchfork-like scenario is combined with a different phenomenom.
+In fact, the secondary branches arising from this bifurcation cross the branch~$\gamma_{\frac{3\pi}{2}}$, indicating that a torus breakdown has likely happened for smaller values of~$\delta$.
 This is consistent with the existence of saddle-node bifurcations on the secondary branches before this crossing, which often relates to a loss of smoothness of the torus.
-There is a small interval of multistability between the points~$\mathsf{SN}_1$ ($\mathsf{SN}_5$) and~$\mathsf{T}_1$ ($\mathsf{T}_2$), where two stable periodic orbits on each secondary branch coexists with a sable periodic orbit lying on the primary branch, adding up to 6 stable periodic orbits all together.
+A deeper exploration of the bifurcations involving the torus breakdown is beyond of the scope of this paper, as we focus on what emanates from this primary bifurcation scenario.
+There is a small interval of multistability between the points~$\mathsf{SN}_1$ ($\mathsf{SN}_5$) and~$\mathsf{T}_1$ ($\mathsf{T}_2$), where two stable periodic orbits on each secondary branch coexists with a stable periodic orbit lying on the primary branch, adding up to 6 stable periodic orbits all together.
 A similar structure occurs along the primary branch $\gamma_{\pi}$, but the labels are not included in \fref{fig:pobranches_sdd}(b).

 The small interval of multistability due to the existence of bifurcating secondary branches leads to new coexisting stable synchrony patterns. \Fref{fig:st_patterns} shows the phases of the oscillators along one period of these secondary stable periodic orbits.
 Shown are the phases of the six oscillators against the rescaled integration time for $\delta \approx 0.403722$, that is within the interval between a saddle-node and a torus bifurcation where the periodic orbits on the isolas on \fref{fig:pobranches_sdd} are all stable.
 The color indicates the deviation from~$\pi$ of~$\theta_{\sigma,k}$, where black means $\theta_{\sigma,k}=\pi$ and white means $\theta_{\sigma,k}=0$ or $2\pi$.
 Here, Panels~(a) and~(b) correspond to stable periodic orbits lying on top and bottom of the secondary branch that emanates from $\psi=\pi$, respectively and Panels~(c) and~(d) show the same for the the secondary branch emanating from~$\psi=0$.
 This shows that in these new synchrony patterns the phases on `$\Dp$' populations are not exactly~$\pi$ apart, but rather wiggle around~$\pi$ and even get close for extremely short periods of time.